 Advantages of L2TP VPN Protocol

-There are several advantages that make it a VPN protocol that several VPN’s are using.
+There are several advantages that make L2TP a VPN protocol that several VPN still uses.
 These advantages include:

-- Data is much more secure than when compared to protocols such as PPTP Through using a L2TP you can ensure that the information that is being transferred is not being lost in translation, as the protocol works to ensure nothing is lost in this format, while also ensuring that information cannot be heard by third party people.
+- Data is much more secure than when compared to protocols such as PPTP.
+Through using an L2TP you can ensure that the information that is being transferred is not being lost in translation.
+This protocol works to ensure nothing is lost in this format, while also ensuring that information cannot be heard by third party people.

-- Much faster than others on the market
+- Much faster than others VPN protocols on the market

 Disadvantages of L2TP VPN Protocol